-In a short amount of time, Southern Avenue has become one of my favorite new band.
+In a short amount of time, Southern Avenue has become one of my favorite new bands.
 It all started when fellow blogger Music Enthusiast included this firecracker Memphis blues and soul quintet and their tune Don’t Give Up in a recent post.
 I immediately liked what I heard.

 Don’t Give Up and the tune I’d like to highlight in this post, 80 Miles From Memphis, an uptempo blues with a cool groove and amazing singing, are both on the band’s eponymous debut album.
 Produced by Kevin Houston and released in February this year, the record appeared on none other than Stax Records, the storied Memphis soul label (now based in Los Angeles) that in its heyday had artists like Otis Redding, Wilson Pickett, Booker T. & the M.G.’s and Albert King under contract.
 According to a story in the Commercial Appeal, Southern Avenue is the first Memphis act signed to Stax in five decades – pretty incredible!
 For more on Stax, see my recent post.